guarrasi1995/Twitter-Elections/README.md

 Finally we eliminated further outliers, like "Fiorello", in the "Centro Destra" because they presented in their "screen_name" one of the words considered by us key for the party, in this case "fi".
 To save the id lists we used the "pickle" library that allows us to save/extract a file while keeping the python format used.

+# Streaming With Tweepy

+To start collecting tweets in real time from all the actors in our political lists we use Tweepy, which makes easier to use the twitter streaming api by handling authentication, connection.
+API authorization is required to access Twitter streams.

+The Twitter streaming API is used to download twitter messages in real time.
+It is useful for obtaining a high volume of tweets.
+The streaming api is quite different from the REST api because the REST api is used to pull data from twitter but the streaming api pushes messages to a persistent session.
+This allows the streaming api to download more data in real time than could be done using the REST API.

+In Tweepy, an instance of tweepy.Stream establishes a streaming session and routes messages to StreamListener instance.
+The on_data method of a stream listener receives all messages and calls functions according to the message type.
+The default StreamListener can classify most common twitter messages and routes them to appropriately named methods, but these methods are only stubs.

+Therefore using the streaming api has three steps.

+A. Create a class inheriting from StreamListener
+B. Using that class create a Stream object
+C. Connect to the Twitter API using the Stream.

+## Step 1: Creating a StreamListener
+This simple stream listener prints status text.
+The on_data method of Tweepy’s StreamListener conveniently passes data from statuses to the on_status method.
+Create class MyStreamListener inheriting from StreamListener and overriding on_status.:

+import tweepy
+#override tweepy.StreamListener to add logic to on_status
+(foto del codice
+class listener(StreamListener):

+    def on_status(self, status):
+        print(status.text)
+)
+## Step 2: Creating a Stream
+ Once we have an api and a status listener we can create our stream object :

+(foto del codice
+auth = OAuthHandler(ckey, csecret)
+auth.set_access_token(atoken, asecret)

+twitterStream = Stream(auth, listener())
+)

+## Step 3: Starting a Stream
+A number of twitter streams are available through Tweepy.
+In our code we used filter to stream all tweets made by the ids on the list given as value to follow.

+(foto del codice twitterStream.filter(follow = LeU + M5S + Centro_Sinistra + Centro_Destra))

+## Handling Errors
+When using Twitter’s streaming API one must be careful of the dangers of rate limiting.
+If we exceed a limited number of attempts to connect to the streaming API in a window of time, we receive error 420.
+The amount of time a we has to wait after receiving error 420 will increase exponentially each time we make a failed attempt.

 # Text Analysis
 In the second point of the statistical analysis we observe the words used in the tweets.